Salim Daw: Career

 Daw had a recurring role as Sheikh Awadalla in the 2015 Israeli political TV drama Fauda.
 He starred as Issa in the 2020 international drama film Gaza mon amour.

 In 2021, Daw was cast as the Egyptian billionaire and Harrods owner Mohamed Al-Fayed for The Crown's fifth season.
 The role earned him a 2023 BAFTA nomination for Best Supporting Actor.
 He also played Tarek, the protagonist's father, in the Palestinian film Let It Be Morning, and PLO minister Ahmed Qurei in HBO's adaptation of the play Oslo.

 Daw reprised the role of Al-Fayed in The Crown's sixth season.
 He expressed "deep sadness" and a connection to Al-Fayed upon the businessman's 2023 death.

 Personal life

 Daw lives in Haifa with his wife.

-His daughter, Maysa Daw, is a musician and member of the influential rap group DAM.
+He has 4 daughters.
+One of them, Maysa Daw, is a musician and member of the influential rap group DAM.